ChainAgnostic/namespaces/alephium/caip19.md

 ## Specification of token id

 Token's id is the same as its issuing contract's id, which is a 32 bytes blake2b hash encoded as a hex string.
+It is not specific to a network or a group.

 ## Syntax